Finding the Right Number of Products to Show on Shopify Pages

 - Product recommendations: Implement intelligent product recommendation algorithms that suggest relevant items based on the customer’s search history, preferences, and the needs of similar B2B buyers.

 - Clear product information: Ensure that each product listing includes clear and concise information, including crucial specifications and benefits, to assist customers in making informed decisions without feeling overwhelmed.
-You can leverage management tools like product information management (PIM) solutions to lighten the load, ensuring product data is complete, accurate, and current.
+You can leverage product management tools like product information management (PIM) solutions to lighten the load, ensuring product data is complete, accurate, and current.
 Solutions like Catsy product information management software provide a readiness reporting feature that ensures product details tick all the right boxes before syndicating to channels like your eCommerce site.

 Difficulty prominently displaying best sellers.